 Windward of the BC Rockies, weather systems from the Pacific Ocean collide with the Columbia Mountains to create lush interior forests, habitat for many unique plants and animals.
 Mountain caribou are one of hundreds of species of wildlife that rely on the Inland Temperate Rainforest, its deep snows, lichen-draped old growth trees, and bounteous lakes and rivers.

-Thanks to collaborative work of the Mountain Caribou Project, including Conservation Northwest, in 2009 millions of hectares of inland temperate rainforest habitat were protected for endangered mountain caribou.
+Thanks to the efforts of Conservation Northwest and other collaborators in the Mountain Caribou Project, in 2009 millions of hectares of inland temperate rainforest habitat were protected for endangered mountain caribou.
 The Southern Selkirks mountain caribou herd ranges down over the border of the Selkirk Mountains in northeastern Washington State.

 In 2012, logging, much of it virgin forests, is still big business in British Columbia.
 Unfortunately, the US timber market drives the cutting of old-growth forests.
 Two-thirds of the wood products from BC's logged old-growth forests is exported to US customers.
 While we support an ecologically sustainable timber industry and lumber trade between our two countries, we encourage Americans and Canadians to only buy wood products from certified sustainable sources.

-Protecting older forests protects mountain caribou and hundreds of other species of plants and animals.
+Protecting older forests assures sanctuary for mountain caribou and hundreds of other plant and animal species.